Graduate students in the

 Living in Houston

 Rice University occupies an architecturally distinctive and historic, 285-acre campus shaded by nearly 4,000 trees.
-With state-of-the-art facilities and laboratories, internationally renowned centers and institutes, Rice University is an ideal learning and living environment.
+With state-of-the-art facilities and laboratories, and internationally renowned centers and institutes, Rice University is an ideal learning and living environment.